ratzlow/styx-model/README.md

 - every graph has 1 controlling root
 - associations between multiple roots have to be resolved externally (e.g. via repository lookup)
 - every aggregate is self-contained: no sharing of nodes across aggregates - except immutable leaf values
+- is an acyclic tree

 ## Sample domain model
-The focus is to cover standard requirements around data structures used to reflect a model.
+The goal is to show-case standard requirements and operations.
 Such as:
-- values ... primitives and specific types
+- values ... primitives and specific types.
+Leaves in a graph, not components and not groups.
-- containers ... fixed combination of values and other containers
+- components (container) ... static combination of values and other containers.
+Similar to a class.
+- group (container) ... dyn combination of other containers
 - associations ... form a graph of containers
-- types ... reflecting the domain
-- idiomatic ... the model should feel natural and not impaired by some underlying framework
+- idiomatic ... the model should feel natural and not impaired by an underlying framework

 ### Everyone knows "Person-has" stuff
-The sample domain makes use of basic attributes (String, BigDecimal, long, enums) along with different kind of relationships.
+The sample domain makes use of basic attributes (String, BigDecimal, long, enums) and other immutable complex value types (Money, Collection).

 ![Sample model entities](./doc/pics/1_small.png)